bparanj/crystal/programming/iac/docs/experiments/caddy-ami.md

         enabled: yes
 ```

-Replace `yourdomain.com` with your actual domain name.
+Replace `yourdomain.com` with your  domain name.
 This playbook installs Caddy, creates a Caddyfile that configures Caddy to serve "Hello Caddy" for requests to your domain, and ensures Caddy is restarted to apply the changes.

 ### Step 2: Running the Playbook